willclarktech/blog/_posts/2020-06-12-elliptic-curves-diffie-hellman.md

 title: "Elliptic curves and Diffie-Hellman"
 description: "This post explains what elliptic curves are and how they can be used to build an alternative Diffie-Hellman key exchange system called ECDH (Elliptic Curve Diffie-Hellman)."
 category: tech
-tags: [diffie-hellman, cryptography, key exchange, elliptic curves]
+tags: [diffie-hellman, cryptography, key exchange, elliptic curves, ecdh]
 math: true
 ---